JasonXuDeveloper/JEngine/README.md

 - ~~Supports local hot-update resources development in Unity Editor (Done)~~
 - ~~Encrypt Hot-update DLL and decrypt in runtime~~
 - ~~Object Pool which significantly improves performance rather than using Instantiate method~~
+- JPrefab, a better way to manage Prefab from Resources
 - JUI with more extended APIs
 - UI Special Effects
 - Optiimize logics which can improve process speed (As always doing it)